What is Stagnation?

 Tips to unlock stagnation

-Meditation & Qigong–My number one recommendation.
+Meditation & Qigong – My number one recommendation.
 I’ve not seen a chronic case of stagnation that didn’t have a huge emotional component in it.
-And perpetuation of negative thoughts and emotions create a viscous loop of physical behaviors that encourage stagnation (eating while angry, not exercising) which in turn allow the over emotionality to run rampant.
+And perpetuation of negative thoughts and emotions create a viscous loop of physical behaviors that encourage stagnation (eating while angry, not exercising) which in turn allows the emotions to run rampant.
 Meditation and Qigong help to create space outside of emotion and they regulate the breath.
 You may feel frustrated at first–but stick with it, it will dissolve.
 Aghhhhh….

-Singing and laughing–Releases excess energy stored in the chest and forces the breath down deeper.
-Creates joy and heals the heart…
+Singing and laughing – Releases excess energy stored in the chest and forces the breath down deeper, they bring joy and comfort to the heart.
+Get a little goofy, have some fun.

-Move appropriately–Stagnation appears in some as pent up energy that they “must release by running or getting out”.
+Move appropriately – Stagnation appears in some as pent up energy that they “must release by running or getting out”.
 Okay, yes the movement is great, it moves Qi, Fluids and Blood, but if you are in a space of always having to move or you are crazed, we may need to add in something else to smooth the flow out.
-Here, the situation of stagnation is appeased by movement but the core cause isn’t abated and they quickly re-stagnation–cursing the whole time.
-Finding the appropriate amount is key.
+Here, the situation of stagnation is appeased by movement but the core cause isn’t abated and they quickly re-stagnation – cursing the whole time.
+Finding the appropriate amount is key or the right mix.
+One day you may want to walk, another dance or run – do a myriad of movements and have fun with them.
+Inversions and twist?
+Remember those?
+It’s hard to be stagnate when you turn upside down or twist.

 Here’s to moving forward!